AcademySoftwareFoundation/Imath/INSTALL.md

 similar options, you are encouraged to look at the ``CMakeLists.txt`` infrastructure.
 In particular, there has been an attempt to centralize the settings into a common place to more easily see all of them in a text editor.
-For IlmBase, this is config/IlmBaseSetup.cmake inside the IlmBase tree.
+For Imath, this is config/ImathSetup.cmake inside the Imath tree.
 As per usual, these settings can also be seen and/or edited using any of the various gui editors for working with cmake such as ``ccmake``, ``cmake-gui``, as well as some of the IDEs in common use.